NIRSpec Detector Subarrays

 The NIRSpec FS mode uses the matched detector subarrays, which should be used for targets that would saturate within the minimum full frame readout time of 10.737 s.
 BOTS mode observations are defined for bright sources, so full frame readout is not supported; observations should use the subarray that best matches the desired spectral coverage and avoids target saturation.
 Most subarrays used in FS mode include reference pixels, but some of the BOTS mode subarrays are just 512 pixels in spectral extent and do not sample reference pixels.
 Neither the SUB512 nor SUB512S* subarrays include reference pixels.
 Reference pixels are un-illuminated pixels that may be used in pipeline processing to provide an improved estimate of the noise characteristics of the detector.
 The reference pixel correction for subarray data has been implemented for pipeline calibration.
 It will become available in November 2018.

 In FS mode, the maximum exposure duration is 10,000 seconds to allow for re-adjustment of the high gain antenna (HGA) to maintain communications.
 In BOTS mode, the limit on the maximum exposure duration has been extended to ride out any HGA moves.
-Table 2, column 6, shows the longest possible exposure time on the brightest objects (using the shortest integration time) that can be observed without saturating this subarray.
-This corresponds to an exposure containing the maximum number (65,535) of integrations with only one group of one frame (NRSRAPID* readout) per integration.
+Table 2, column 6, shows the longest possible exposure time using the shortest available integration time with each subarray.
+This corresponds to an exposure containing the maximum number (65,535) of integrations with only one group of one frame (NRSRAPID readout) per integration.

 * Bold italics style indicates words that are also parameters or buttons in software tools (like the APT and ETC).
 Similarly, a bold style represents menu items and panels.